power-assert-js/espower-source/README.md

 |:---------|:--------------|
 | `string` | N/A           |

 Original JavaScript source code that is a source of code transformation.
+If not specified, then `EspowerError` will be thrown.

 #### filepath